Large Language Models for Software Engineering: A Systematic Literature Review: Challenges and Opportunities

-\textbf{Enhanced code review \& quality assurance.} The transformation of the code review process is targeted by employing AI-driven analysis for detecting complex errors, inconsistencies, and vulnerabilities.
-This is achieved by implementing LLMs to analyze code context, perform intelligent comparisons, and offer insights that go beyond traditional automated review systems.
+\textbf{Enhanced code review and quality assurance.} The transformation of the code review process can be supported by employing LLMs to analyze code context, perform intelligent comparisons, and offer insights that go beyond traditional automated review systems.
 The application of fine-tuned LLMs for code review can allow for more precise error detection and tailored feedback, offering a more nuanced understanding of code quality and potential improvements.

-\textbf{Revolutionizing testing \& analysis.} By employing LLMs in testing techniques, test case generation, program analysis, bug classification, and defect prediction, the software testing process becomes more precise and efficient.
-LLMs allow for a more sophisticated, automated approach to software testing and analysis, ensuring the creation of robust and reliable systems.
-These advances enable organizations to uncover complex errors earlier in the development cycle, leading to reduced costs and time-to-market, as well as enhancing the overall robustness of the software products.

-\textbf{Extracting insights through data mining.} LLMs can play a critical role in mining insights from platforms like GitHub, StackOverflow, and app stores.
+\textbf{Extracting insights from data mining.} LLMs can play a critical role in mining insights from platforms like GitHub, StackOverflow, and app stores.
 Through the application in tasks such as requirement extraction, traceability, validation, and various types of mining (tag, app, developer-based), LLMs can provide valuable insights that inform development strategies and decision-making.
 By automating and enhancing these mining tasks, LLMs contribute to a deeper understanding of user needs, emerging trends, and the efficiency of development practices.
-This knowledge can be instrumental in shaping product direction and optimizing development processes.

-\textbf{Empowering predictive analytics \& decision support.} Leveraging LLMs in effort cost prediction, software classification, code classification, incident detection, and software quality evaluation allows for data-driven insights and predictive analytics.
+\textbf{Empowering predictive analytics and decision support.} Leveraging LLMs for effort cost prediction, software classification, code classification, incident detection, and software quality evaluation may support better data-driven insights and predictive analytics.
 This empowers organizations to make informed decisions throughout the development lifecycle.
 LLMs' ability to model and analyze vast amounts of data enables more accurate forecasts of project timelines, resource needs, and potential risks.
-The integration of these predictive capabilities into the development process facilitates proactive management and aligns efforts with organizational goals and market demands.

-\textbf{Security \& compliance assurance.} Utilizing LLM's ability to analyze complex coding structures, future development can focus on automated security audits and compliance checks.
-This can ensure that the code meets industry standards and legal regulations, automatically identifying non-compliance and potential security risks.
-Implementing LLMs in this domain can revolutionize how software systems maintain security and integrity.